mbay-ODW/cumulocity-node-red/README.md

 https://github.com/SoftwareAG/cumulocity-node-red

-## Node-red flow management
+## Node-red devicemanagement plugin

 You need to install the plugin for the device management application to your Cumulocity IoT Tenant:

-The plugin is provided as binaries in [Releases](https://github.com/SoftwareAG/url/releases).
+The plugin is provided as binaries in [Releases](https://github.com/SoftwareAG/url/releases) or in the "node-red-devicemanagement-plugin" directory.

 To install the plugin go to the Administration App -> Ecosystem -> Packages and click on "Add Application" on the top right.